 When a building is added to the statutory list, it benefits from special protection under the Planning (conservation areas and listed buildings) Act 1990.
 Listed building consent must be granted before it can be demolished or altered it in a way that would affect its special architectural or historic interest.
 An application must be made to us as the local planning authority.
 Listing does not necessarily mean that alterations or additions are not possible, but it does mean they must be carefully considered and justified.
 The special interest of a building may mean an extension or alteration is not possible.

 It is a criminal offence to carry out work to a listed building without consent so it is important to contact us to check whether any proposed work is likely to require an application to be made.
 We can also offer guidance about repairs and alterations.
-You can see more in the guidance leaflet: Listed buildings - a guide to the law and your responsibilities (1 MB).
+Contact us by telephone 01329 236100 and ask for the Planning Department or email us at firstname.lastname@example.org.